Jiimmy040/jim_playtime/README.md

 # 🎮 FiveM Playtime Script

-**A standalone script that enhances player interactions on your FiveM server by displaying playtime and join stats using TXaAdmin and local dta.**
+**A standalone script that enhances player interactions on your FiveM server by displaying playtime and join stats using TXaAdmin and local data.**

 ---